This is the second of a three-article series looking at OSHA compliance requirements for general industry employers.

 It's often necessary for workers to use personal protective equipment, also known as PPE, to provide protection against specific hazards at the workplace.

 Note: Keep in mind, though, that PPE is considered a "last resort" for keeping workers safe.
-Read our article about the Hierarchy of Controls for more about this (there's even a free eLearning course you can download).

 Resources that OSHA offers to help you comply with requirements related to PPE include: